MewPurPur/GodSVG/README.md

 | rect | Supported | |
 | stop | Planned soon | |

 Support for all other elements is currently not planned.
-GodSVG still aims to allow interfacing with other tags, but not natively.
+GodSVG can still work with them, though it won't recognize them.

 ## Installation